 Polysaccharide storage myopathy is a muscle disease that occurs primarily in horses with Quarter Horse bloodlines such as Quarter Horses, Paint Horses and Appaloosas.
 Polysaccharide storage myopathy also occurs in other breeds including Drafts, Draft crossbreeds, and Warmbloods.
 The primary clinical sign of this disease is muscle cramping or tying-up; however, clinical signs may vary with different breeds and severity.
 There are several different abbreviations used to describe polysaccharide storage myopathy including PSSM, EPSM and EPSSM.
-Throughout this paper we will use PSSM.
+Throughout this article we will use PSSM.
 Tying-up also occurs in other breeds of horses such as Thoroughbreds and Standardbreds, but this form of tying-up has a different cause.

-In normal tissue insulin drives glucose from the blood into muscle and liver cells to be stored as glycogen and later used as energy.
+In normal tissue, insulin drives glucose from the blood into muscle and liver cells to be stored as glycogen and later used as energy.
 Polysaccharide storage myopathy is a glycogen storage disorder and is characterized by the abnormal accumulation of the normal form of sugar stored in muscle (glycogen) as well as an abnormal form of sugar (polysaccharide) in muscle tissue.
 Muscle glycogen concentrations in affected horses are up to 4 times greater than in normal horses.

 What are the symptoms?